tinacms/tina.io/content/guides/tina-cloud/getting-started/draft.md

 🎉 Congratulations, your site is now live!

-You can test that everything is configured correctly by navigating to `[your deployment URL]/`, click "edit this site", log in to Tina Cloud, and making some edits.
+You can test that everything is configured correctly by navigating to your deployment URL, click "edit this site", log in to Tina Cloud, and making some edits.
 Your changes should be saved to your GitHub repository.

 ### Netlify